reframejs/reframe/docs/usage-manual.template.md

     // For `webpackBrowserConfig` this is the list of (generated) browser entry files entries,

-    // The directory where the built assets are expected to be. outputPath,
+    // The directory where the built assets are expected to be outputPath,

-    // Webpack config modifiers provided by the package `@brillout/webpack-config-mod`: setRule,
+    // Webpack config modifiers provided by the package `@brillout/webpack-config-mod`: setRule, getRule, getEntries, addBabelPreset, addBabelPlugin, modifyBabelConfig }) {
-    getRule,
-    getEntries,
-    addBabelPreset,
-    addBabelPlugin,
-    modifyBabelConfig,
-};
-}) {
     // Either
     //  - apply modifications to `config` (by using modifiers or manually), or